eclipse-californium/californium/scandium-core/README.md

 - prevent the own endpoint to allocate resources for unverified sources, at least not without limitation.

-For both, (RFC6347 - 4.2.1.
-Denial-of-Service Countermeasures)[https://datatracker.ietf.org/doc/html/rfc6347#section-4.2.1] describes a technique using a "stateless cookie" in order to verify the source ip-address without amplification and without state.
+For both, [RFC 6347 - 4.2.1.
+Denial-of-Service Countermeasures](https://datatracker.ietf.org/doc/html/rfc6347#section-4.2.1) describes a technique using a "stateless cookie" in order to verify the source ip-address without amplification and without state.

 Scandium is intended to use such a `HelloVerifyRequest`, if spoofing must be considered.

-(RFC6347 - 4.2.1.
-Denial-of-Service Countermeasures)[https://datatracker.ietf.org/doc/html/rfc6347#section-4.2.1] gives a server also a second option, when a client tries to resume a previous session.
+[RFC 6347 - 4.2.1.
+Denial-of-Service Countermeasures](https://datatracker.ietf.org/doc/html/rfc6347#section-4.2.1) gives a server also a second option, when a client tries to resume a previous session.

     In addition, the server MAY choose not to do a cookie exchange when a session is resumed.

-That option comes with (4.2.8.
-Establishing New Associations with Existing Parameters)[https://datatracker.ietf.org/doc/html/rfc6347#section-4.2.8]
+That option comes with [RFC 6347 4.2.8.
+Establishing New Associations with Existing Parameters](https://datatracker.ietf.org/doc/html/rfc6347#section-4.2.8)

     In cases where a server believes it has an existing association on a given host/port quartet and it receives an epoch=0 ClientHello, it